DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-prm53/README.md

 * **Proof by Counterexample** was introduced where in it is a proof that allows us to prove that a argument is not true by providing an example where it does not hold.
 * And **Mathematical Induction** was introduced as well where I already encountered it in ENGALG1, but somewhat aleady forgotten.
+*

+#WEEK 11:
+*The topics for this week is my favorite compared to those of the other weeks which are more focused on logical reasoning and on proofs and algorithm.
+I found those topics quite difficult and hard to understand and comprehend, but I believe that I could manage to learn this things in the long term.
+*In this week, We were challenged individually to analyze drawings in a more detailed way.
+The use of our imagination and spatial thinking skills is important since we need to analyze if a figure is planar or not.
+*